mootoday/www-mootoday-com/src/content/blog/why-i-turned-my-homepage-into-a-timeline/index.md

 ## What has happened so far?

-On December 21, 2019 I migrated my blog from Medium to my own infrastructure ([this blog post has more details](https://dev.to/mikenikles/migrating-from-medium-to-my-own-blog-1nj8)).
+On December 21, 2019 I migrated my blog from Medium to my own infrastructure.
 The main reason was to own my content rather than leaving it on servers owned by a company.
 It also gives me more flexibility should the need arise to provide my content in other formats, e.g. RSS feed.
 In summer of 2020, I launched [v2 of my website](/blog/my-personal-website-v2-0) in preparation for the publication of my first book, [Cloud Native Web Development](/cloud-native-web-development).
 The main goal of v2 was to significantly simplify the architecture.

 As of v2, the homepage displayed a list of blog post previews.